vallotlab/ChromSCape/README.md

----
-output:
-  html_document:
-    self_contained: no
----
-# ChromSCape: Analysis of single-cell ChIP-seq data in a Shiny App
+# ChromSCape: Analysis of single-cell epigenomic data in a Shiny App

 ## What is ChromSCape ?